-The IGLP Workshop | Doha, Qatar
+2015 IGLP Workshop | Doha, Qatar

-While in residence in Doha, participants reviewed current scholarly developments, reconsidered canonical texts and network with colleagues from across the world.
-Intensive writing workshops offered participants the opportunity to receive valuable feedback on their own research from their peers and more senior colleagues in small group settings.
-Qatar offered a perfect location for convening scholars from countries outside the north Atlantic area, allowing us to focus on recent developments in the region and to benefit from synergies with intellectual and cultural activities already underway in Education City.
+While in residence in Doha, participants review current scholarly developments, reconsider canonical texts and network with colleagues from across the world.
+Intensive writing workshops offer participants the opportunity to receive valuable feedback on their own research from their peers and more senior colleagues in small group settings.
+Qatar offers a perfect location for convening scholars from countries outside the north Atlantic area, allowing us to focus on recent developments in the region and to benefit from synergies with intellectual and cultural activities already underway in Education City.

 About the 2015 Workshop